 Request different types of data in various formats.

-Each of the export endpoints except contacts and feedback supports a parameter which returns date formatted in human readable form (ISO 8601).
+Each of the export endpoints except contacts, feedback, and user-devices supports a parameter which returns date formatted in human readable form (ISO 8601).
 Setting this parameter to false or leaving it out will return dates formatted as an epoch timestamp.

 To set this parameter for a GET request use: